flutter/website/src/cookbook/testing/integration/introduction.md

 ### 4. Write the integration test

 Now you can write tests.
-This involves four steps:
+This involves three steps:

   1. Initialize `IntegrationTestWidgetsFlutterBinding`, a singleton service that executes tests on a physical device.